Phoster

 Automatically and manually designed agents, beyond potentially differing in terms of their models, training, fine-tuning, and prompts, could be provided with differing libraries of documents and could weigh, rank, or prioritize these documents differently.

-Should agents and their libraries of documents be logically consistent and ideologically coherent?
-How will agents synthesize multiple challenging, potentially conflicting documents on complex issues and the arguments in them?
+Should agents and each of their libraries of documents be logically consistent and ideologically coherent?
+How should agents synthesize multiple challenging, potentially conflicting documents on complex issues and the arguments in them?
 Will these capabilities, additionally or instead, be emergent capabilities of orchestrated multi-agent systems?

 Processes and strategies from multiple-text comprehension, reading group discussions, the Socratic method, the dialectic method, consensus building, group decision-making, and synthesis writing are anticipated to be of use to manager, facilitator, or moderator agents orchestrating teams of other agents, some representing individuals, groups, stances, positions, perspectives, or schools of thought.